ftsiboe/GH-Agric-Productivity-Lab/replications/tech_inefficiency_land_tenure/README.md

-# Secure Land Ownership Appears Neither Necessary nor Sufficient for Superior Agricultural Performance in Ghana
+# Land Ownership Appears Neither Necessary nor Sufficient for Superior Agricultural Performance in Ghana

 For details about the project and its broader context, please refer to the main [GH-Agric-Productivity-Lab README](../README.md) in the repository's root.